Adinaadd27/Proiect-Practic-Testare-Manuala/Proiect Final/README.md

 - A number of 23 test cases were planned for execution and all of them were executed
 - A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low

-# 2 SQL section
-Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: [dependents.sql]()